seanpmaxwell/bdir/README.md

 Roles.reverseIndex(2); // "Admin"
 ```

-Forward keys must map to numeric values, and every numeric value that needs a custom label can be declared again in the reverse direction (`{ 2: 'Administrator' }`).
+Forward keys must map to numeric values, and every numeric value that needs a custom label can be declared again in the reverse direction.
 If a reverse entry is omitted, the forward key is used as the label.

 ## Why bdir?